Reference

 General Tips for Picking Roles

 Start simple, add complexity.
 If your group is new, use fewer roles even if you have enough players for more.
-Let people learn the core game (Mafia vs Citizens vs Sheriff) before adding the Doctor, Don, and extras.
+Let people learn the core game (Werewolves vs Villagers vs Seer) before adding the Doctor, Alpha Wolf, and extras.

 Match roles to experience.
 The Courtesan and Maniac require experienced players to use well.
 Don't add them just because you have 12 people — add them because your 12 people know what they're doing.

 Balance the power budget.
-Every Citizen-side special role (Sheriff, Doctor, Lover) is a power advantage for the town.
-Every Mafia-side advantage (Don, extra Mafia member) counterbalances it.
-If you add a Sheriff and a Doctor, consider also adding a Don.
-If you add a Lover and a Courtesan, consider adding a third Mafioso.
+Every Villager-side special role (Seer, Doctor, Lover) is a power advantage for the town.
+Every Werewolf-side advantage (Alpha Wolf, extra Werewolf member) counterbalances it.
+If you add a Seer and a Doctor, consider also adding an Alpha Wolf.
+If you add a Lover and a Courtesan, consider adding a third Werewolf.

 Game length scales with player count.
 A 6-player game takes 15-20 minutes.
 A 12-player game takes 45-60 minutes.
 A 16-player game can exceed 90 minutes.
 Factor this in when deciding how elaborate your setup should be.